ElliottMiller/DecodedEpisode2/README.md

 You can see the current master of this sample live [here](http://decodedepisode2.azurewebsites.net).
 The site is linked up to this GitHub and is continuously deploying new builds every time a push is made.
 Pretty cool!

-# How this repo works:#

-This repo is set up using git tags to allow you to see each stage of development as we go along.
-Just check out the commit associated with each tag and you can see the app evolve as we go!
-If you're browsing on GitHub, you can check out each tag with the branch/tag dropdown on the top left.
-If you're viewing the repo locally, just use "git tag" to see all of the tags.

 # Prerequisites:

 You will need [node](http://www.nodejs.org "node") and an editor of your choice to view and edit code.
 I personally like [Visual Studio Code](https://code.visualstudio.com/), but use what's most comfortable for you.